 Don’t Take This Shit Too Seriously

 But life doesn’t care what I want, and it sure as shit doesn’t care what you want.
-Life just wants to make sure you realize that none of this living stuff is as serious as we make it and life is mostly made up of a series of sincerely comical jokes that the universe alone is in on.
+Life just wants to make sure you realize that none of this living shit is as serious as we make it, and that life is mostly made up of a series of sincerely comical jokes that the universe alone is in on.

 Do you want proof that life is just waiting to make you the butt of its jokes?
 Ok.